 Based on the farming method, the global microgreens market is segregated into indoor vertical farming, commercial greenhouse farming, and others.

-Indoor vertical farming holds the largest share in the market and is estimated to reach an expected value of USD 1,510 million by 2030 at a CAGR of 11.2%.
+Indoor vertical farming holds the largest share in the market.
 Indoor vertical farming is majorly used for microgreens production and is expected to be highly utilized during the forecast period.
 This is attributed to the growing technological evolution in indoor vertical Farming, such as remote operations, and the insurgence of the information technology that allows managing things through mobile applications, automatic irrigations, and fertilizations.

-Commercial greenhouse farming accounts for the second-largest market and is estimated to reach an expected value of USD 715 million by 2030 at a CAGR of 10.1%.
+Commercial greenhouse farming accounts for the second-largest market.
 Commercial greenhouses are designed to grow crops, vegetables, and fruits in a controlled environment, which helps farmers and entrepreneurs to produce more yields all year round compared to traditional farming methods.
 Greenhouses mainly depend on sunlight and require a horizontal arrangement of plants to access equal exposure to sunlight.
 This means they need a large amount of space and are best suited for rural or suburban areas.
 The greenhouse has gained a significant share in microgreens production and is expected to sustain its claim during the forecast period.

 Based on the distribution channel, the global microgreens market is segmented into retail stores, online stores, and farmers’ markets.